AbhayShukla1907/docker-nginx-html/README.md

 # Dockerized Nginx with a Simple HTML Page

 ## Overview
 This project demonstrates how to Dockerize a simple HTML page using Nginx as the web server.
-We build a Docker image, run the container, and serve the HTML page using Nginx.
+The containerization process involves creating an HTML page, configuring Nginx to serve it, building a Docker image, and running a container that serves the page over HTTP.

+The objective is to:

+Build a Docker image with Nginx serving a static HTML page.
+Deploy and run the container.
+Optionally, push the Docker image to Amazon Elastic Container Registry (ECR).

 ## File Descriptions
 ### 1. index.html